 What we do

-IPPF contributes in to shaping the penal and penitentiary systems through in various ways.
+IPPF contributes to shaping penal and penitentiary systems in various ways.

-The International Penal and Penitentiary Foundation (IPPF) is an international organization based in Berne, Switzerland.
-Its roots go back The organization has a history spanning over 150 years, dating back to 1872 withto the establishment of the International Prison Commission (IPC) in 1872, which was assigned tasked to with collect collecting prison statistics and recommending reforms.
+The International Penal and Penitentiary Foundation (IPPF) is an international organization based in Berne Switzerland.
+Its roots go back over 150 years, to the establishment of the International Prison Commission (IPC) in 1872, which was tasked with collecting prison statistics and recommending reforms.
 The IPC, which organized several international congresses, became the International Penal and Penitentiary Commission (IPPC) in 1929.
-In 1951, after the dissolution of the IPPC dissolution, its functions were transferred to the United Nations, and the IPPF was created established as a Swiss law-governed foundation under Swiss law.
+In 1951, after the dissolution of the IPPC, its functions were transferred to the United Nations, and the IPPF was established as foundation under Swiss law.

 IPPF’s Strategic Plan 2023-2028 describes our vision, mission and values as follows: